stucchio/Homepage/content/bayesian_calibration_of_mobile_phone_compass.md

 The basic idea is the following.
 Suppose the phone measures my position and compass to follow roughly the following trajectory:
 ![motion](/blog_media/2016/bayesian_calibration_of_mobile_phone_compass/trajectory.png)

-In this picture, the blue dots represent my position while the black line represents the direction my compass points.
+In this picture, the blue dots represent the measurements of my position while the black arrows represent the direction my compass points - in this case, the directions are off by exactly 1 radian.
+To correct this bias, we would merely need to rotate the compass displayed on the screen by exactly -1 radian.
+This would yield a better user experience.

-It's pretty apparent from this picture that my motion is roughly up and to the right, or $@ \pi/4 $@.
-But my compass is not pointing in this direction - it's pointing downward instead.
-Once we know this we can simply rotate the compass displayed on the screen by $@ +3\pi/4 $@, yielding a good user experience.
+Of course, using simple differencing between positions to measure my direction is not exactly right.
+Although the data was simulated based on the idea that I was walking in a circle, the noise in measuring my position makes using simple differences between two points inadequate.
+For example, the arrow from the second to last point (at the bottom of the circle) and the last has an angle of roughly $@ -\pi/4 $@, when it should be pointing at an angle of $@ 0 $@.

+On the other hand, eyeballing this picture tells us exactly what the right answer is.
 Using Bayesian statistics, we can translate this rough intuition into a straightforward algorithm.
 We can use our position measurements to approximate our direction, and then adjust the compass to match.
 In this post I'll explain how to do that.

 # The Model